-- oversee the whole-school approach to wellbeing
+- oversee a whole-school approach to wellbeing

-- provide staff with the knowledge and confidence to understand and recognise signs of poor mental health in pupils and know where to go with any concerns
+- provide staff with knowledge and confidence to understand and recognise signs of poor mental health in pupils and know where to go with any concerns

 - oversee the provision the school gives to pupils with mental health difficulties